 How to Press Tofu

-One easy way to press tofu is to simply wrap it in several sheets of paper towels, sandwich it in between two plates, and then anchor it down with something heavy (like a book) for 15 minutes or so.
+What about a tofu press?
 Sometimes it’s easy to consider pressing tofu to be a bothersome task.
-Fortunately, with the increased interest in tofu, tofu presses are now available, which makes pressing tofu a bit easier.
-I have a couple of different types of tofu presses at home, such as this TofuXpress and EZ Tofu Press.
-They work fairly similarly—you just put the tofu in the device, apply pressure through the device’s crank, let it sit for several minutes to let the liquid drain off, and remove the tofu.
+Fortunately, with the increased interest in using tofu in the kitchen, tofu presses are now available, which makes pressing tofu a bit easier.
+What is the best tofu press?
+I have a couple of different types of tofu presses at home that I like to use, such as this TofuXpress and EZ Tofu Press.
+They work fairly similarly—you just place the block of tofu in the device, apply pressure through the device’s crank, let it sit for several minutes to let the liquid drain off, and remove the tofu.
 Check out my step-by-step guide for pressing tofu below.

 In this instructional blog, I’m using a TofuXpress, but you can try another type of tofu press for similar results.